danisafi/landsandpeople/README.md

 ### Key Relationships
+- A user can have multiple bookings (one-to-many)
-- Package can have many reservation details ( One to Many )
+- A package can have multiple reservation details (one-to-many)
-- Reservation Details can have many reservation update ( One to Many )
+- A reservation detail can have multiple reservation update (one-to-many)
-- Reservation details can have many or none cancelled reservation ( One to One (optional))
+- A reservation can have one cancelled reservation ( One to One (optional))

 ---